List of Grand Slam men's doubles champions

-List of men's doubles Grand Slam tournament champions in tennis:

-Ken McGregor and Frank Sedgman are the only doubles players and team to achieve a Grand Slam, doing so in 1951, (the Bryans won four consecutive majors, but over the course of two calendar years), and their seven consecutive major titles remain the longest title streak in men's doubles major history.
+Men's doubles championships at tennis's Grand Slam tournaments were first contested at the 1881 U.S. National Championships.
+Ken McGregor and Frank Sedgman are the only doubles players and team to achieve a calendar year Grand Slam, doing so in 1951, (the Bryans won four consecutive majors, but over the course of two calendar years), and their seven consecutive major titles remain the longest title streak in men's doubles major history.

-A total of six players have a completed the career Golden Slam by winning all four majors and an Olympic gold medal during their respective careers: Bob Bryan, Mike Bryan (see also Bryan brothers), Daniel Nestor, Mate Pavić, Todd Woodbridge and Mark Woodforde (see also The Woodies).
+A total of six players have a completed the career Golden Slam by winning all four majors and an Olympic gold medal during their respective careers: Bob Bryan, Mike Bryan (the Bryan brothers), Daniel Nestor, Mate Pavić, Todd Woodbridge and Mark Woodforde ("The Woodies").
 All of them except Mate Pavić also achieved the Career Super Slam, by achieving a Career Golden Slam and winning a Year-End Championship in their careers.

 Ken McGregor and Frank Sedgman — The only men's doubles team to win the Grand Slam.

 Todd Woodbridge and Mark Woodforde – The first team to complete the Career Super Slam.

 Daniel Nestor — One of five players to complete the Career Super Slam.

 Mike Bryan and Bob Bryan — Only the second team to win all four majors in a row, and the most successful men's doubles team of all-time (16 major titles together).